 These metrics are then converted into tolerance levels and limits through an analysis of the risks that impact on them.
-The Bank's risk assessment process is linked to its Risk Appetite and Tolerances Statement; this means that it links qualitative assessments to the overall appetite for risk used in the Risk Appetite and Tolerances Statement.
+The Bank's risk assessment process is linked to its Risk Appetite and Tolerances Statement; this means that it links qualitative assessments in respect of Operational, Compliance, Strategic and Conduct risks to the overall appetite for risk used in the Risk Appetite and Tolerances Statement.
 In turn this enables a comparison to be made between risk appetite, and residual risk.